Oscillating cosmic evolution and constraints on big bang nucleosynthesis in the extended Starobinsky model: Standard and non-standard cosmic evolution in the RDE

-\section{standard and non-standard cosmic evolution in the RDE}
+\section{Standard and non-standard cosmic evolution in the RDE}

 This section discusses both standard and non-standard cosmic evolutions, which play an important role in determining the abundances of the light elements.
-Unlike Einstein's gravity, which has the standard cosmic evolution $(a(t) \sim t^{1/2})$, the MG models can have various forms of non-standard cosmic evolutions in the RDE.
+Unlike Einstein's gravity leading to the standard cosmic evolution $(a(t) \sim t^{1/2})$, the MG models can have various forms of non-standard cosmic evolutions in the RDE.
 These non-standard cosmic evolutions can be classified into three classes: 1) the first class including small changes in the standard cosmic evolution; 2) the second class containing drastic changes over a specific period of standard cosmic evolution; 3) the third class involving small local changes in standard cosmic evolution.
 All three classes are outlined in Fig.\,\ref{fig:skematic_scale_factors_on_BBN}.

-In the case of the first class, two interesting scenarios can be considered.
+In the first class, two interesting scenarios can be considered.
 The first scenario considers the case where non-standard cosmic evolution simply involves small overall size changes compared to standard cosmic evolution.
 It is represented by a (slightly exaggerated) red region in Fig.\,\ref{fig:skematic_scale_factors_on_BBN}.
 The second scenario is the case where the scale factor oscillates.
 It is represented by a black line oscillating around the standard cosmic evolution of a straight line in Fig.\,\ref{fig:skematic_scale_factors_on_BBN}.
 Afterwards, we will discuss the evolution of this oscillating universe in more detail, including BBN.

 The second class corresponds to the case where the cosmic evolutions greatly deviate from the standard one around a special point in time.
 These are indicated by the blue dotted lines and red dashed lines in Fig.\,\ref{fig:skematic_scale_factors_on_BBN}.
 Note that the dotted line (dashed line) corresponds to an exponentially increasing or decreasing scale factor (a saturated scale factor).
-For these types of the non-standard cosmic evolutions in the intermediate period between the early or late BBN, we do not display these because we can not fit the BBN observation data.
+However, it should be noted that such deviations from the standard cosmology model fail to explain the observations of CMB anisotropies or large-scale structures as well as BBN.
+Therefore, we do not display the evolution results of the non-standard cosmic evolutions in the intermediate period between the early and late BBN as they cannot explain the BBN observation data and the observations of the late universe.